arindas/rubix/README.md

 - Blocks can be further organized into several substructures.
 In our case, they shall be *edges*, *faces* and *corners*.
 Each of them act as a data structure for the query and insertion of cubes.
 More specifically they are sub-graph units of the cube graph.

 - Each of these substructures provide their internal implementation of the block interface.
-It is upto the internal implementation to handle the changes required in the definition of the directions for the blocks under its control in the event of cube operations.
+It is up-to the internal implementation to handle the changes required in the definition of the directions for the blocks under its control in the event of cube operations.

-- In the case of edge and corners, the defintion of all the cubes need to be updated since they are subject to frequent perturbations.
+- In the case of edge and corners, the definition of all the cubes need to be updated since they are subject to frequent perturbations.
 However, for a particular face, a single definition may be applied to the entire face, since all the blocks in a face have a common outward normal.
-However, in the event of a cube operation, when a block moves from one face to another, the defintion of the all the cubes need to be synced, i.e. both the mappings of reference of the imported blocks need to be synced with the other blocks in the same face.
+However, in the event of a cube operation, when a block moves from one face to another, the definition of the all the cubes need to be synced, IE. both the mappings of reference of the imported blocks need to be synced with the other blocks in the same face.